yablochko8/color-finder-semantic-search/COOKBOOK.md

 export const clientSupabase = createClient<Database>(supabaseUrl, supabaseKey);
 ```

-To create that types/supabase file, you'll need to...
+This is my first time using Supabase (historically I used Prisma ORM) so I was thrilled to learn it gives you a clean script for generating a types file.

+Here's how to use it.
+In my case I store the types in `types/supabase.ts` so need to have that `types` folder already created.

 1. Install Supabase: `npm i supabase`
 2. Login to Supabase CLI: `npx supabase login`
 3. Follow the login flow in your browser
-4. Create a types folder or similar path, so that you can then...
-5. Generate TypeScript types: `npx supabase gen types typescript --project-id abcdefghijklmnopqrst > types/supabase.ts`
+4. Generate TypeScript types: `npx supabase gen types typescript --project-id abcdefghijklmnopqrst > types/supabase.ts`

-3c - Save our first few colors to the database
+Save that script as a comment in your .env file, you will use it a ton!

+## Step 6 - Define what DB-ready data looks like

-The `types/supabase.ts` makes it nice and clear what shape our data needs to be in, so let's get the data ready.
+Our `types/supabase.ts` file makes it nice and clear what shape our data needs to be in, so let's write a function that can write a row of data into our database, and use that to clearly define the state we need to get our data into.
+For example this approach lets us learn that the vector must be passed in as a string, which would not be otherwise obvious.

-Bear in mind:

-- the vector must be passed in as a string
-- we want to respect the uniqueness of the name, so we should do an upsert rather than insert

 So our target state is: